ujjwalmsft/architecture-center/docs/index.md

                         </div>
                         <div class="cardText">
                             <h3>Performance Antipatterns</h3>
-                            <p>How to detect and fix some common causes of performance and scalability problems in cloud applications.</p>
+                            <p>How to detect and fix some common performance and scalability problems in cloud applications.</p>
                         </div>
                     </div>
                 </div>